STAT545-UBC-hw-2018-19/hw07-chenchenguo/README.md

 factor detect | :raised_hand:
 factor reorder | :raised_hand:
 factor set | :raised_hand:
-factor read & write | :raised_hand:
+All test cases for each function | :raised_hand:
 ### foofactors

 Factors are a very useful type of variable in R, but they can also drive you nuts.
 This package provides some helper functions for the care and feeding of factors.